 Physiologic consequences depend on ductal size.
 A small ductus rarely causes symptoms.
 A large ductus causes a large left-to-right shunt Left-to-right shunts Congenital heart disease is the most common congenital anomaly, occurring in almost 1% of live births ( 1).
 Among birth defects, congenital heart disease is the leading cause of infant mortality... read more .
-Over time, a large shunt results in left heart enlargement, pulmonary artery hypertension, and elevated pulmonary vascular resistance, ultimately leading to Eisenmenger syndrome Eisenmenger Syndrome Eisenmenger syndrome is a complication of uncorrected large intracardiac or aortic to pulmonary artery left-to-right shunts.
+If uncorrected, over time, a large shunt results in left heart enlargement, pulmonary artery hypertension, and elevated pulmonary vascular resistance, ultimately leading to Eisenmenger syndrome Eisenmenger Syndrome Eisenmenger syndrome is a complication of uncorrected large intracardiac or aortic to pulmonary artery left-to-right shunts.
 Increased pulmonary resistance may develop over time, eventually... read more .

 Symptoms and Signs of PDA

 Clinical presentation depends on patent ductus arteriosus size and gestational age at delivery.
 Infants and children with a small PDA are generally asymptomatic; infants with a large PDA present with signs of heart failure Heart failure Congenital heart disease is the most common congenital anomaly, occurring in almost 1% of live births ( 1).
 Among birth defects, congenital heart disease is the leading cause of infant mortality... read more (eg, failure to thrive, poor feeding, tachypnea, dyspnea with feeding, tachycardia).
-Premature infants may present with respiratory distress, apnea, worsening mechanical ventilation requirements, or other serious complications (eg, necrotizing enterocolitis Necrotizing Enterocolitis Necrotizing enterocolitis is an acquired disease, primarily of preterm or sick neonates, characterized by mucosal or even deeper intestinal necrosis.
+Preterm infants may present with respiratory distress, apnea, worsening mechanical ventilation requirements, or other serious complications (eg, necrotizing enterocolitis Necrotizing Enterocolitis Necrotizing enterocolitis is an acquired disease, primarily of preterm or sick neonates, characterized by mucosal or even deeper intestinal necrosis.
 It is the most common gastrointestinal emergency... read more ).
-Signs of heart failure occur earlier in premature infants than in full-term infants and may be more severe.
-A large ductal shunt in a premature infant often is a major contributor to the severity of the lung disease of prematurity.
+Signs of heart failure occur earlier in preterm infants than in full-term infants and may be more severe.
+A large ductal shunt in a preterm infant often is a major contributor to the severity of the lung disease of prematurity.

 Full-term infants with a significant PDA shunt have full or bounding peripheral pulses with a wide pulse pressure.
 A grade 1 to 4/6 continuous murmur is characteristic.
 If the murmur is loud, it has a “machinery sounding” quality.
 An apical diastolic rumble (due to high flow across the mitral valve) or gallop rhythm may be audible if there is a large left-to-right shunt or heart failure develops.

-Premature infants with a significant shunt have bounding pulses and a hyperdynamic precordium.
+Preterm infants with a significant shunt have bounding pulses and a hyperdynamic precordium.
 A heart murmur occurs in the pulmonary area; the murmur may be continuous, systolic with a short diastolic component, or only systolic, depending on the pulmonary artery pressure.
 Some infants have no audible heart murmur.

 Diagnosis of PDA